a-schaefers/grokEmacs/README.md

 On first launch, grokEmacs asks a few setup questions (projects dir, Evil mode, theme style, font, font size, line numbers, transparency, etc.) and saves your answers to ~/.config/emacs/grok-opts.el.
 You can rerun the wizard anytime with C-u M-x grok--ensure-opts, or edit the file directly since it’s just a series of setqs.
 You can also skip the pre-baked theming entirely and stick with pure angry-fruit.
 In Fancy mode, grokEmacs also resizes the window and pops Treemacs on startup; if you don’t like that, disable it with (setq grok-window-pop-enabled nil) 🍻.

 Fancy loads a user-chosen theme package and theme name, defaulting to doom-themes with doom-one if unsure.
-It also enables Doom modeline, Treemacs, Dashboard, and related extras.
+It also enables Doom or Spacemacs modeline, Treemacs, Dashboard, and related extras.

 ![fancy](grok-fancy.jpg)